Emmotes/ic_spoilers/docs/warduke.md

 <!-- []() -->

 ## Basic Information
-Unknown will be the new champion in the Simril event on 30 November 2022.
+Warduke will be the new champion in the Simril event on 30 November 2022.

 * Seat: Unknown
 * Race: Unknown